nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 The basic operation of probability of error calculations is shown in Figure :ref:`snir`.
 Packets are represented as bits (not symbols) in the |ns3|
-model, and the InterferenceHelper breaks the packet into one or more "chunks" each with a different signal to noise (and interference) ratio (SNIR).
+model, and the InterferenceHelper breaks the packet into one or more "chunks", each with a different signal to noise (and interference) ratio (SNIR).
 Each chunk is separately evaluated by asking for the probability of error for a given number of bits from the error model in use.
 The InterferenceHelper builds an aggregate "probability of error" value